-In addition to our focus on stopping inauthentic accounts, the other areas that see high percentages of proactive enforcements include account tampering, piracy, phishing, and vulgar content.
-The Other category includes areas such as drugs, profanity, hate speech, harassment or bullying, spam, advertising, or solicitation.
+In addition to our focus on stopping inauthentic accounts, the other areas that see high percentages of proactive enforcements include account tampering, piracy, fraud, and phishing.
+The Other category includes areas such as vulgar content, drugs, profanity, hate speech, harassment or bullying, and spam, advertising, or solicitation.